 Unsupervised withdrawal can be fatal, which is why one must begin a medically supervised tapering off of the drug while given another benzodiazepine such as Valium or Librium.
 This new benzodiazepine has a stabilizing effect depending on how one’s body metabolizes benzodiazepines.

-Working through a benzo withdrawal can take years involving post-acute withdrawal (PAWS) symptoms, which is why it treatment options like those offered at Arete Recovery can help stabilize the body while undergoing the necessary full continuum of treatment.
+Working through a benzo withdrawal can take years involving post-acute withdrawal (PAWS) symptoms, which is why treatment options like those offered at Arete Recovery can help stabilize the body while undergoing the necessary full continuum of treatment.

 Arete Recovery manages the process of drug recovery in patients addicted to benzodiazepines in the following way: